Skip to main content

 Shape of Dreams Game Cover

-Shape of Dreams is a single player and multiplayer role playing game.
+Shape of Dreams is a single player and multiplayer hack and slash game with a fantasy theme.
 It was developed by Lizard Smoothie and was released on September 10, 2025.
 It received overwhelmingly positive reviews from players.

 Become the Nightmare.
 Master the dream.
 Shatter reality.
 Shape of Dreams is a fast-paced action roguelite that fuses hack-and-slash combat, MOBA-style teamplay, and endless strategic variety.
 Journey through surreal dreamscapes where every battle tests your reflexes and every choice shapes your fate.
 Play solo for a tight, skill-based challenge or team up with up to three friends in real-time co-…